2006 NBA Finals

 The 2006 NBA Finals was the championship series of the National Basketball Association's (NBA) 2005–06 season, and the conclusion of the season's playoffs.
+It featured the Dallas Mavericks of the Western Conference and the Miami Heat of the Eastern Conference.
+The Heat overcame a two-games-to-none series deficit to defeat the Mavericks in six games, winning their first NBA championship in franchise history.

-The Dallas Mavericks were favored to win the championship over the Miami Heat.
-Despite these odds, the Heat won the title in six games over the Mavericks, becoming the third team—after the 1969 Celtics, the 1977 Trail Blazers and later the 2016 Cleveland Cavaliers and 2021 Milwaukee Bucks—to win a championship after trailing 0–2 in the series.
+The Mavericks were heavy favorites to win the championship over the Heat.
+Despite these odds, the Heat pulled off the upset, becoming the third team—after the 1969 Celtics, the 1977 Trail Blazers and later the 2016 Cleveland Cavaliers and 2021 Milwaukee Bucks—to win a championship after trailing 0–2 in the series.
 Dwyane Wade of the Heat was named Most Valuable Player of the series.